 The parts of the brain activated were the medial frontal gyrus, the medial insula, the right putamen and the premotor cortex.
 These are now called the “hate circuit.”

 Let’s break this down more, shall we?
 The premotor cortex is that part of our brain that gets activated when we have feelings of anger or aggression.
 When we feel hatred, this part of our brain is actually ready for physical attack!
 The frontal gyros is the part of the brain that deals with the yes or no decisions we make.
 When you hate somebody this part of the brain is constantly in conflict, wondering if you should act negatively on these feelings.
-Check the parts of your brain that get activated when you hate someone versus when you love someone.

 To the biologist, hate is a passion that is of equal interest to love’, says Prof. Semir Zeki in his study.
 The study found that there was a pattern in the brain activity when hate was stimulated on seeing faces on people they disliked.
 What’s more is that two areas of this pattern were shared by the brain when the subject looked at pictured of people they loved!